Yedidya10/sharesphere/README.md

 [NextAuth.js](https://github.com/nextauthjs/next-auth) is a popular authentication library for Next.js applications.
 It simplifies the implementation of authentication mechanisms, including various providers such as Google, Facebook, and GitHub.
 This template integrates the most up-to-date stable version of NextAuth.js, allowing you to easily add authentication to your application.

-### Next-Translate
+### next-intl

-[next-translate](https://github.com/aralroca/next-translate) is a localization and internationalization library for Next.js applications.
-It provides a seamless way to add multilingual support to your application, enabling you to easily translate your content into different languages.
-This template includes the latest stable version of Next-Translation, facilitating the development of localized applications.
+[next-intl](https://github.com/amannn/next-intl) is a library that provides internationalization support for Next.js applications.
+It offers a simple API for defining and managing translations, enabling you to easily localize your application.
+This template utilizes the latest stable version of next-intl, allowing you to easily add internationalization to your Next.js application.

 ### Recoil (State Management)

 [Recoil](https://github.com/facebookexperimental/Recoil) is a state management library for managing application state in React applications.
 It provides an intuitive API and a set of powerful features for managing complex state requirements.
 This template incorporates the most up-to-date stable version of Recoil, enabling you to efficiently handle and synchronize state across your Next.js components.

+### React Hook Form
+[React-Hook-Form](https://github.com/react-hook-form/react-hook-form) is a library that provides a simple and flexible API for building forms in React applications.
+It offers a wide range of features, including form validation, form state management, and input formatting.
+This template utilizes the most recent stable version of React-Hook-Form, allowing you to easily build forms in your Next.js application.

-### Framer Motion
+### React Spring

-[Framer Motion](https://github.com/framer/motion) is a library that allows you to create smooth and interactive animations in your React applications.
-It offers a simple API for defining and controlling animations, enhancing the user experience.
-This template utilizes the latest stable version of React Motion, enabling you to easily incorporate fluid animations into your Next.js application.
+[React-Spring](https://github.com/pmndrs/react-spring) is a library that provides a set of simple, yet powerful animation primitives for React applications.
+It offers a wide range of animation effects and features, allowing you to easily add animations to your application.
+This template utilizes the most recent stable version of React-Spring, enabling you to easily add animations to your Next.js application.

 ### React Icons